Therapy with Adoptive and Foster Families Certificate of Completion

 Adoption Training Certificate Directory

 Oregon directory: Mental health professionals who earn the certificate are part of a core group of clinicians who are available to serve adoptive and foster families throughout Oregon.
 A directory of mental health professionals who have completed this training is available from Oregon’s Department of Human Services, the Oregon Post Adoption Resource Center (ORPARC), Oregon licensed private adoption agencies, and this website.
-See the Directory of Therapists for more information.
+See the Directory of Therapists (PDF) for more information.

 Families who adopt or become foster families face unique issues beyond those of biological families.
 Children adopted or placed from the public child welfare system bring additional complexity, potentially having histories of abuse, medical and behavioral problems, and adjustment and attachment disorders.
 These children's special needs frequently place additional stress on the family system, especially when they are manifested in challenging behaviors and childhood disorders.
 The need for supporting families is significant.
 As of July 6, 2015, adoptive families were receiving adoption assistance on behalf of 11,168 Oregon children.
 Guardians were receiving guardianship assistance on behalf of 1,485 children.
 In addition, there were 7,811 children in foster care on any given day in 2014.
 Oregon nonetheless continues to succeed in finding adoptive homes for these children.